Gr8Potato/CSC-3304-Linked-List/README.md

 - Extra Features: This implementation includes list traversal.

 ## Compilation
- Use the following command to compile the source files:gcc linkedlistimpl.c linkedlist.c -o <executable name>
+ Use the following command to compile the source files: `gcc linkedlistimpl.c linkedlist.c -o <executable name>`

 ## Libraries Used
 - stdio.h